 The campus is very attractive, although most of the buildings look very, very much alike.
 The campus is very linear, with one quad bordered by the engineering and art schools, and the other a huge green space bordered by the library, history department, business school and an on-campus hotel.
 The layout reminded me of the National Mall in Washington, DC, with Smithsonian buildings surrounding it.
 All of the dorms, where mostly first and second year students live, are in an adjacent area with some student-owned retail shops (generally student-serving stores owned and managed by entrepreneurship majors).
 The residential area reminded me of The Grove in its planning and layout.

 My tour guide was a freshman from Los Angeles.
-To be completely honest, I did not think she presented herself as a stunning intellectual.
-To be fair, she spent much of the time talking about her extra-curricular activities and not her coursework, and she was only in her first year.
+She spent much of the time talking about her extra-curricular activities and not her coursework, and she was only in her first year.
 Students at Wash U are known to be very smart and very competitive, and while Wash U may have been a safety school for super-smart students decades ago, it is not today.
 The 17% acceptance rate is supported by middle 50th percentile SAT scores ranging from 710-780 in Math, and from 690-760 in Critical Reading.

 I asked a high school junior from New Jersey on my tour how she was feeling about Wash U, and the tour convinced her that it was her top choice.
 The campus is very attractive, feels very safe and she was drawn to the freedom of distribution requirements instead of an inflexible core curriculum.
 The only course required for all students is a freshman writing class.